shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 ```

 Here, $C(n)$ denotes the children of $n$.
 If $n$ is an action node, the distribution dictating the selection of $c$ from $C(n)$
 is the action policy at $n$, which is simply the child visit distribution ($N$).
+See

-(see [here](https://github.com/lightvector/KataGo/blob/master/docs/GraphSearch.md) for an excellent derivation)
+[here](https://github.com/lightvector/KataGo/blob/master/docs/GraphSearch.md) for an excellent derivation.

-We will use this alternate formulation.
+**We will use this alternate formulation.**

 In standard MCTS, all nodes are action nodes, and for action nodes, there is no difference in the formulations.